HomeTriviaGeographyThe Sargasso Sea

 ✗ FALSE

-The Sargasso Sea covers a much larger area—roughly 2 million square miles—while the Bermuda Triangle is a smaller, roughly triangular zone to its west.
+The Sargasso Sea covers roughly 2 million square miles, while the Bermuda Triangle is a smaller triangular zone within its western portion.

 Plastic pollution in the Sargasso Sea forms a floating garbage patch larger than Texas.